 Authentic, Collaborative, Inspiring, Creative, Fun, Inclusive

 Hi there, welcome to the Generator Project.
-The Generator Project was inspired by the blackout of August 14, 2003, on the Eastern seaboard of North America.
-Over 500 generating units shut down that afternoon and it resulted in the power being shut off to over 55 million people in Canada and the United States anywhere from 2-7 days.
+The Generator Project was inspired by the face to face connections that resulted from the summer blackout of August 14, 2003, on the Eastern seaboard of North America.
+Over 500 generating units shut down that afternoon resulting in the power being shut off to over 55 million people in Canada and the United States, which inspired people to generate connections and conversations.

 As people tried to make their way home from work or elsewhere, there was a realization that this was not a short-term issue.
 At first, people came together to make sure that each other was safe and cared for.
 We see this amazing trait of people to step up for each other during difficult situations repeatedly, and this was no different.
 Shortly thereafter people started to hear that the fix to the problem was going to take some time and that we should start to make arrangements to deal with the situation.
 People realized that the new normal, for the time being, was one without electricity and those items and distractions in our lives, that require it to run.
 Can you hear that?
 In your house, on the street, in your neighbourhood, SILENCE.

 What happened next was truly remarkable.
 People connected.
 Not though social media, texting, no phones or any other means of communication, but face to face.
 Most likely not with people miles away, but with the people you drive by every day on your street, in your neighbourhood or across the road.
 People gathered for many different reasons.
-They gathered to support, to discuss, to share, to break bread, to have a BBQ and use up the food that we all thought was going to waste and maybe even the occasional glass of your favorite refreshment because the drinks would get warm eventually!
-We came together like, dare I say it, they used to in the old days.
-Before cell phones and computers, before social media, before big fences and 24-hour news channels, before 50 story condos and when the only thing open on Sunday’s was your local convenience store.
+They gathered to support, to discuss, to cope, to share, to break bread…and to have a BBQ and use up the food that we all thought was going to waste and maybe even the occasional glass of your favorite refreshment because the drinks would get warm eventually!
+We came together like, dare we say it, they used to in the old days.
+Before cell phones and computers, before social media, 24-hour news channels and on demand TV were such a big part of our lives.
+Before high density living, longer commute times,economic pressures, a changing work force and when the only thing open on Sunday’s was your local convenience store.

 People connected.
 Why?
 Because we all need to connect.
-Human beings have a deep need for attachment in our lives whether it be with friends, family or their community.
-Some research suggests that the #1 indicator or life happiness is being socially connected and the blackout gave us a chance to do exactly that.
+Human beings have a deep need for attachment in our lives.
+Research suggests that the single largest #1 indicator or life happiness is socially connection and the relationships that come from them.
+The blackout gave us the opportunity to disconnect and get connected.
 With no power we were all able to quickly seek one of our most basic needs and get away from the faux connectedness and pressures that society creates today.
 Maslow referenced this back in 1943 in his Hierarchy of Needs and we are no different today, we just get too caught up in the day to day hustle and bustle that life has become.
-What the blackout provided us was the opportunity to put the hustle and bustle behind us and focus on our real needs for a period of time.

-The Generator Project wants to remind people about the importance of face to face social connection and inspire them to take action on Generator Weekends and beyond.
+The Generator Project wants to remind people about the importance of these face to face connections and inspire them to take action on Generator Weekends and beyond.
 We host Generator Weekends each spring and fall as our reminder to not put off reaching out any longer.
-We all crave face to face connection and the Generator Project wants to inspire you to become a Generator by reaching out to your friends, family or neighbours.
-Taking the steps to generate great connections and conversations will build relationships that will benefit you and the people you get together with. !
+We all crave face to face connection and the Generator Project wants you to make us the excuse to reach out and get connected with friends, family or neighbours.
+Taking the steps to generate great connections and conversations will build relationships that will benefit you and the people you get together with!